BioSchemas/bioschemas.github.io/pages/_tutorials/dde/howto_create_new_profile.md

 ### 1.1 Use Case Development

-The use cases should be captured in a Markdown file that can be added to the [use case][/useCases] collection.
-Bioschemas use cases tend to focus search scenarios, but some also support lightweight data exchange.
+The use cases should be captured in a Markdown file that can be added to the [use case](/useCases) collection.
+Bioschemas use cases tend to focus on search scenarios, but some also support lightweight data exchange.

 A good use case will be specific about what is needed as input and what is expected as output.
 For example, in the following pattern you would fill in specicifics for the `X`, `Y`, and `Z`.

 > Alicia is looking for an `X` by using terms `Y`.
 To enable Alicia to distinguish between returned resources, properties `Z` are provided in the search results.

+The use cases are helpful to identify the properties required and what cardinality level they should be within the profile.
+As a rule of thumb, __search terms__ are at the Minimal Level, __diambiguation properties__ are at the Recommended Level, and __other properties of interest__ are provided at the Optional Level.

 ### 1.2 Cross-walk over Existing Terminologies

 There are many existing terminologies within the life sciences.
 The aim of Bioschemas is not to replace these, but to provide a lightweight set of terms that support the discovery of resources on the Web.
-The Bioschemas types and properties should build on the existing terminologies from the domain.
+The Bioschemas types and properties should be inspired by and reuse as much as possible the existing terminologies from the domain.

-The attributes that they have identified through the development of their use cases should be captured into a GSheet ([template](https://docs.google.com/spreadsheets/d/1UrEWtP8-ezbhG8anmNgaDwWbCUAi4e7cqq31dr69yf0/edit?usp=sharing)) within the Bioschemas Specification GDrive [folder](https://drive.google.com/drive/folders/0Bw_p-HKWUjHoNThZOWNKbGhOODg?resourcekey=0-H1gdWdmBSIZ1Nj6LGxuj9Q&usp=share_link).
-The first three columns allow for capturing the property, a description of the property, and the expectet type of the values for the property.
+The attributes that have been identified through the development of the use cases should be captured into a Crosswalk GSheet ([template](https://docs.google.com/spreadsheets/d/1UrEWtP8-ezbhG8anmNgaDwWbCUAi4e7cqq31dr69yf0/edit?usp=sharing)) within the Bioschemas Specification GDrive [folder](https://drive.google.com/drive/folders/0Bw_p-HKWUjHoNThZOWNKbGhOODg?resourcekey=0-H1gdWdmBSIZ1Nj6LGxuj9Q&usp=share_link).
+The first three columns allow for capturing the property, a description of the property, and the expected type of the values for the property.

 The remaining columns in the spreadsheet are for capturing releated properties from existing relevant terminologies.
 For each relevant terminology, the working group should identify which properties in the terminology correspond to those identified in the use cases and populate the corresponding cell with the terminology property name/identifier.